Are Small Business Loan Approvals Based on Personal Credit?

 - Current economic conditions

-These five factors, along with your credit score, are what lenders use to determine the overall risk of lending to you.
+These five factors, along with your credit score, are what traditional lenders use to determine the overall risk of lending to you.

 If these five factors show that lending to you isn’t risky, your personal credit score is less important.
 However, if you don’t score well on these five factors, your personal credit becomes more significant.

-Still, even if your personal credit doesn’t stop you from getting approved, it can make the loan cost more expensive.
+Still, even if your personal credit doesn’t stop you from getting approved, it can make the business loan cost more expensive.
 So, if there’s room for improvement in your credit score, it’s certainly worth pursuing.

 How to Improve Your Personal Credit Score to Get Approved for a Small Business Loan: